-Chana masala, chole masala, channay, chholay – so many names for this flavorful dish.
-It’s one of my favorite and is likely the most popular vegetarian curry in India, with good reason.
+Chana masala, chole masala, channa, cholay – so many names for this flavorful dish.
+It’s one of my favorites and is likely the most popular vegetarian curry in India, with good reason.
 My husband has been begging me to make this for him, I finally gave it a shot!
 It is a new favorite and we are eating it at least once a week these days.
 It’s so easy and impeccably delicious.
 This is by far the best chana masala recipe!

 The Best Chana Masala Recipe

-Thanks to one of my all time favorite food bloggers Minimalist Baker, I was able to make this dish simple and in less than 30 minutes.
+Thanks to one of my all-time favorite food bloggers Minimalist Baker, I was able to make this dish simple in less than 30 minutes.
 Her recipe (which can be found here) is amazing.
-It’s inspired by her and tweaked just a bit to fit my families needs.
+It’s inspired by her and tweaked just a bit to fit my family’s needs.

 Traditionally Chana Masala is made to be a bit spicy.
-If your anything like my husband you will want the heat.
-Indian dishes are know for there spice, I unfortunately can’t handle the heat.
+If you are anything like my husband you will want the heat.
+Indian dishes are known for their spice, I, unfortunately, can’t handle the heat.
 Really I can’t, I’ve tried and it doesn’t go well.
-So I prefer to just chop up some jalapeños for him to toss in his plate later.
+So I prefer to just chop up some jalapeños for him to toss on his plate later.

 For this recipe you will need a blender or a food processor, this makes it much fast.

 It starts with some chopped onion and spices.
 Everything else will be thrown in the blender for your convenience.
 The flavors of this dish come from coriander, chili powder, and ground turmeric but the key ingredient that really gives it the authentic flavor is the garam masala.